cernbox/smashbox/protocol/protocol.md

 ### Chunked File Upload

-If the file size exceeds a certain size, the file uploads happens through so called "big file chunking.
+If the file size exceeds a certain size, the file uploads happens through so called "big file chunking".
 The file is split into chunks of equal sizes and each chunk is transfered to the server through its own PUT request.
+Client performs HTTP PUT requests to a pseudo URI based on the file name, as described below.

-For that, client creates PUT requests to a special name for each chunk.
+Client performs PUT requests to a special name for each chunk.
 The name consists of four components appended ot the original name of the file with the character '-' between them.